Portia K. Maultsby

-Portia Katrenia Maultsby (born June 11, 1947) is an American ethnomusicologist and educator.
-She is a professor emerita at Indiana University who specializes in African-American music.
+Portia Katrenia Maultsby (born June 21, 1947) is an American ethnomusicologist and educator.
+She is a professor emerita at Indiana University Bloomington and specializes in African-American music.
 She founded the university's Archives of African American Music and Culture in 1991.

 Biography

 Early life and education

 Maultsby was born in Orlando, Florida, to Maxie C. and Valdee Maultsby (later Maultsby-Williams), and grew up in the segregated American South.
 Her older brother was psychiatrist Maxie C. Maultsby, Jr. (1932–2016).
 She also had a twin brother, Casel Hayes Maultsby (1947–1988), a pilot.

 Maultsby graduated from Jones High School in Orlando in 1964.
 She attended Mount St Scholastica College (now Benedictine College) in Atchison, Kansas, on a music scholarship, graduating in 1968 with a bachelor's degree in piano, theory, and composition.
 The following year, she earned a master's degree in musicology from the University of Wisconsin-Madison.
 In 1974, she was awarded a PhD in ethnomusicology from the University of Wisconsin-Madison; she was the first African American to be awarded that degree in the United States.